mchubby/Restaurant-Survey-Sample/README.md

 Restaurant-Survey-Sample
 ========================

-Example repo of creating a restaurant survey using jQuery Mobile, Icenium, and Everlive.
+Repo for a sample restaurant survey built with jQuery Mobile, Icenium, and Everlive.